danmayer/coverband/README.md

 ENV['AWS_SECRET_ACCESS_KEY']
 ```

+### Coverage Data Migration

+Between the release of 4.0 and 4.1 our data format changed.
+This resets all your coverage data.
+If you want to restore your previous coverage data, feel free to migrate.

+`rake coverband:migrate`

+* We will be working to support migrations going forward, when possible

 ### Clear Coverage

 Now that Coverband uses MD5 hashes there should be no reason to manually clear coverage unless one is testing, changing versions, possibly debugging Coverband itself.